dokku/dokku/docs/advanced-usage/persistent-storage.md

 ## Application User and Persistent Storage file ownership (buildpack apps only)

-By default, dokku will execute your buildpack application processes as the `herokuishuser` user.
+By default, Dokku will execute your buildpack application processes as the `herokuishuser` user.
 You may override this by setting the `DOKKU_APP_USER` config variable.

 > NOTE: this user must exist in your herokuish image.

-Additionally, dokku will ensure your storage mounts are owned by either `herokuishuser` or the overridden value you have set in `DOKKU_APP_USER`.
+Additionally, Dokku will ensure your storage mounts are owned by either `herokuishuser` or the overridden value you have set in `DOKKU_APP_USER`.